-Many people have incorrect ideas about how air conditioners work.
-Some think that the system takes fresh air from outside and adds coldness to it before delivering it inside.
+Many people have mistaken ideas on how do air conditioners work.
+For example, some think the system takes fresh air from outside and adds coldness to it before delivering it inside.
 That is far from the truth.
 An air conditioner does not take air from outside, nor does it have the ability to add coldness to the air.

 Here is the actual mechanism of the air conditioner:

-An air conditioner has a line containing refrigerant, a chemical that is responsible for heat transfer.
+An air conditioner has a line containing refrigerant, a chemical responsible for heat transfer.
 The refrigerant flows in a closed loop, which connects the components in indoor and outdoor units.
 Also known as freon, refrigerant is liquid when idle.
 Once it carries heat, it turns into gas.
+The heat is transferred to the outdoor unit, and the refrigerant returns to a liquid state.

 Once the AC is on, the indoor unit will suck in the indoor air and send it to the evaporator.
 The coils will absorb the excess heat and humidity from it.
 The heat will go into the refrigerant, and the moisture will flow through the drain line.
 This evaporation process lowers the air temperature and humidity before the air makes its way back into the room.